The Most Common Causes of Truck Accidents

 - A CMV has a blind spot on either side.
 That particular blind spot might encompass several lanes of traffic.

-Drivers of non-commercial vehicles should avoid traveling in these blind spots.
+Drivers of non-commercial vehicles should avoid travelling in these blind spots.
 Tailgating is never a good idea.
 Tailgating behind a big rig, though, carries an even bigger risk.
 The truck driver cannot see you due to the height of his truck.
 You cannot see around him for the same reason, making it impossible for you to know when to slow or stop your vehicle.

 Truck drivers travel long distances over many days and hours.
 Driver fatigue, then, is a frequent contributor to truck accidents.
 Like everyday drivers, truck drivers might also get distracted while driving.
 The text messages, phone calls, and food and beverages that draw attention away from passenger vehicles drivers also distract truck drivers.
 Distracted truck drivers, though, pose a much greater threat because of the size of their vehicle.